Economy of Macau: Political economy and social welfare

 Prior to the 1930s Macau had a Laissez-Faire type of welfare provision.
 Publicly funded schools available were taught in Portuguese.
 The first welfare program was created in the late 1930s – it was called the Public Charity Society.
 The main objective of the organization is to provide for the poor and orphans.
 The development of a welfare state was gradual and primitive.
 In 1947, a number of reforms were made.
 Most notably, the social relief card was established which was only given to those in need.
 In the 60s the Public Relief Society became the Public Relief Branch.
 Services broaden to cover other areas such as disaster relief.
 This is an important addition because Macau have high risks of frequent typhoons.
 In addition, many facilities were also built, including rehabilitation centers and center for blind and deaf assistance.
 Throughout the 60s and 70s, housing was provided to the poor, disabled and elderly.
 Financial aid for health care and education is also provided to poor.
 During this period the government have also started subsidizing private schools.
 Another restructuring of the system happened in 1980.
 The Department of Social Welfare was officially established.
 Further adjustments were made in the late 80s that separated the department into three branches, including the Macao Governor, Social Welfare Committee and the Department for Social Welfare.
 It established four principles "equality, efficiency, mutual assistance and participation".
 Four offices were also set up in Santo António e São Lázaro, São Lourenço e Sé, Nossa Senhora de Fátima, and Ilias.
 The purpose of these offices is to make it more convenient for people to make a visit and for the workers to also get closer to the locals in their region.
-In the 90s, an additional office was set up in llhas Verde due to high demand in the Northern region.
+In the 90s, an additional office was set up in Ilha Verde due to high demand in the Northern region.
 The department also became increasingly involved in familial issues by offering counseling.